SUSTAINABILITY PERFORMANCE

 Data source: Electricity Generation Authority of Thailand

-The above graph summarises the primary energy sources for Thailand’s power generation, and it can be seen that natural gas accounts for 63% of the mix.
+The above chart summarises the primary energy sources for Thailand’s power generation, and it can be seen that natural gas accounts for 57% of the mix.
 While gas and coal are both non-renewable fossil fuels, this high portion of gas in Thailand is significant because its carbon intensity is only about half that of coal.
-This of course means that jurisdictions with a high portion of coal in their energy mix (such as Australia with 46% coal and 17% gas – source: energy.gov.au)) will proportionally be producing higher CO2 emissions.
+This of course means that jurisdictions with a high portion of coal in their energy mix (such as Australia with 45% coal and 17% gas – source: energy.gov.au)) will proportionally be producing higher CO2 emissions.

 The conclusion we draw on the above data over Thailand’s energy mix is that the country is highly active in reducing its level of CO2 emissions from electricity generation and is making consistent solid progress and is competitively positioned when compared to many developed countries in their goal to reduce CO2 emissions.